borna-tl/University-OS/OS/ProcessHandling-Project/README.md

 <h2> to Run </h2>
 In a terminal window simply run "make" and then "./main.out".
-You will notice that a number of named pipes will be generated along with the answer which is stored in "output.csv" file.
+You will notice that a number of named pipes will be generated along with the answer which will be stored in "output.csv" file.
 You can delete the unnecessary files in the end with "make clean" commmand.